snakemake/snakemake/docs/snakefiles/rules.rst

           "touch {output}"

 As can be seen, the rule aggregate uses an input function.

+.. sidebar:: Note

+    You don't need to use the checkpoint mechanism to determine parameter or resource values of downstream rules that would be based on the output of previous rules.
+    In fact, it won't even work because the checkpoint mechanism is only considered for input functions.
+    Instead, you can simply use normal parameter or resource functions that just assume that those output files are there.
+Snakemake will evaluate them immediately before the job is scheduled, when the required files from upstream rules are already present.

 Inside the function, we first retrieve the output files of the checkpoint ``somestep`` with the wildcards, passing through the value of the wildcard sample.
 Upon execution, if the checkpoint is not yet complete, Snakemake will record ``somestep`` as a direct dependency of the rule ``aggregate``.
 Once ``somestep`` has finished for a given sample, the input function will automatically be re-evaluated and the method ``get`` will no longer return an exception.